Accessibility and Civil Rights

 Public Notice

-In compliance with requirements and guidelines outlined in 49 CFR 26, the Atlanta-region Transit Link Authority (ATL) will update its DBE Program.
+In compliance with requirements and guidelines outlined in 49 CFR 26, the Atlanta-region Transit Link Authority (ATL) has an approved DBE Program.
 ATL hereby announces its Federal fiscal years 2024 through 2026 goal of 10.31% for DBE participation in Federal Transit Administration assisted contracts.
-The proposed goal and rationale is available for inspection between 8:00 a.m. and 5:00 p.m., Monday through Friday at 245 Peachtree Center Avenue NE, Suite 2200, Atlanta, GA 30303.
+The goal and rationale is available for inspection between 8:00 a.m. and 5:00 p.m., Monday through Friday at 245 Peachtree Center Avenue NE, Suite 2200, Atlanta, GA 30303.

 Si la información que se necesita en otro idioma, comuníquese con (404) 893-2100.